ATL Homicide

-ATL Homicide is an American true crime television series that airs on TV One.
-ATL Homicide debuted on July 9, 2018.
+ATL Homicide is an American true crime television series that debuted on July 9, 2018 on TV One.

-Plot

-Veteran Atlanta homicide detectives David Quinn and Vince Velazquez investigate crimes, from high-profile murders to everyday "who-done-its."
+Retired Atlanta homicide detectives David Quinn and Vince Velazquez investigate crimes, from high-profile murders to everyday "who-done-its."
+These cases are retold via narration and re-enactment using actors.

-The TV show, which debuted Summer 2018, features these two retired Atlanta Detectives re-telling their most fascinating cases via narration and re-enactment using actors, Angelo Diaz and Chris Diaz, also known as The Diaz Brothers.

 Production

 On May 13, 2019, it was announced that the second season would premiere on June 17, 2019.

 On January 20, 2021, it was announced that the third season would premiere on January 25, 2021.